codegrits/CodeGRITS/docs/developer.md

 ### Quick Start

 To use the API, simply call the `getInstance()` method to get the instance of the IDE Tracker or Eye Tracker.
-Then, set the `isRealTimeDataTransmitting` to `true` to enable the real-time data transmitting.
+Then, set the `isRealTimeDataTransmitting` to `true` to enable real-time data transmitting.
 After that, set the `ideTrackerDataHandler` or `eyeTrackerDataHandler` to handle the real-time data.
 Finally, call the `startTracking()` method to start tracking.